 We all procrastinate.
 And procrastination isn’t inherently a bad thing—the time you spend procrastinating can actually lead to more happiness and better decisions.
 But when it comes to increasing productivity and high-impact work, you want to timebox your procrastination so you aren’t spending the whole work day down a social media rabbit hole.

-Time management techniques are ways to think about upcoming work in order to get in the right headspace, reduce procrastination, and increase productivity.
+Time management techniques are ways to think about upcoming work in order to get in the right headspace, reduce procrastination, and increase productivity in the workplace.
 Even just planning how you’re going to tackle work ahead of time can help you focus.
 There are several time management techniques designed to help with productivity, including:

-The Pomodoro technique.
-To start using the Pomodoro technique, set a timer for 25 minutes and dive into your work.
+The Pomodoro Technique.
+To start using the Pomodoro Technique, set a timer for 25 minutes and dive into your work.
 Once your 25 minutes are up, take a 5 minute break, ideally doing something physical like walking to the kitchen to get a snack (though it’s ok to scroll through social media if you really want to).
-Repeat the 25 minutes on/five minutes off practice four times.
+Repeat the 25 minutes and five minute short breaks cycle four times.
 Then, after the fourth 25 minute working session, take a longer break of 20-30 minutes.
-As for why it’s called Pomodoro?
-This technique originated in Italy, where kitchen timers were traditionally tomato-shaped, and pomodoro is the Italian word for tomato.

 The Pareto principle.
 The Pareto principle, otherwise known as the 80/20 rule, is simple: it states that you spend 20% of your time on 80% of your work.
 In applying the Pareto principle to time management, you’re encouraged to work on the 80% of your work that only takes 20% of your time first.
 By getting quick tasks out of the way, you’ll feel more accomplished and be ready to dedicate focus time to the bulk of your work for the day (the 20% of the work that takes 80% of the time).